vkhangpham/glossary/generate_glossary/sense_disambiguation/README.md

 A: A term is flagged if its associated resource embeddings form **two or more distinct clusters** (ignoring noise points labeled `-1`).

 * The rationale is that if the textual resources linked to a single term naturally separate into multiple semantic groups, the term is likely being used with different meanings or in different contexts within those resources.
 For example, resources for "stress" might form one cluster related to psychology and another related to materials science.

+**Q: How does the `GlobalResourceClusterer` identify ambiguous terms?**

+A: The global clusterer identifies terms whose resources are **significantly distributed across multiple clusters** in the global embedding space:

+1. It first clusters all resources together based on semantic similarity.
+2. Then it analyzes each term's distribution across these clusters.
+3. If a term's resources don't predominantly belong to a single cluster (e.g., less than 70% in the largest cluster), it's flagged as potentially ambiguous.

+This approach can identify ambiguity patterns that might be missed when examining terms in isolation.

 **Q: What do the `-1` cluster labels mean?**